|| Live shows ||

 Life from Light (2012)

 "Life from Light" (2012) is a video-opera that was premiered at Union Chapel in London on the 15th of November of 2012.
 The piece was conceived inspired by Charles Darwin's famous quote on "the impossibility of conceiving this immense and wonderful universe, including man with his capacity for looking far backwards and far into futurity, as the result of blind chance or necessity."
-Through it, the composer explores what it means to be human on Planet Earth, the miracle of life on this Planet and - as Darwin did in his day - exposes the audience to the question to whether such a miracle can happen just by chance alone and of our ultimate origin.
-By raising these questions the composer aims to raise awareness about what it means to be human, about our beautiful Planet, nature and the path humanity has taken.
+Through it, the composer explores what it means to be human on Planet Earth, the miracle of life on this Planet and - as Darwin did in his day - exposes the audience to the question of our ultimate origin.
+By raising these questions the composer aims to raise awareness about what it means to be human, about our beautiful Planet, the natural world and how humanity's actions are irreversibly affecting these.
 There is a strong need and desire by many to define pathways to a safer, more equitable, cleaner, greener and more prosperous world for all.
-Whereas many people are working on this direction through direct action, policy making and lobbying, "Life from Light" aims to modestly support those efforts though the power of music.
+Whereas many people are working on this direction through direct action, policy making and lobbying, "Life from Light" aims to modestly support these efforts though the power of music.

 For this occasion Toni joined forces with old-time collaborators Roberta Howett and Oliver Gerrish who were joined on stage by soprano Susan Jiwey.
 A backdrop of video-art - created by visual artist Thomas Yeomans - engulfed the stage and the performers.